mathworks/Climate-IAM-Explorer/examples/Loan Portfolio Stress Testing/README.md

+# A climate stress-test methodology for loan portfolios

-# Acknowledgements
+## Acknowledgements

 We’d like to thank **Stefano Battiston, Antoine Mandel and Irene Monasterolo** for their help in developing and validating this example.
 The three scholars are amongst the authors of the referenced papers, rank among the leaders in global climate impact research, and are pioneers in the assessment of climate-related financial risks.
 They are also founders of [**CLIMAFIN**](https://climafin.com/), a start-up that provides solutions climate-related financial risk for corporate clients.

-# A climate stress-test methodology for loan portfolios

 Table of Contents